-1. Contact with the family of the deceased should be established by the Headteacher and their wishes respected in communicating with others.
+1. Contact with the family of the deceased should be established by the Headteacher or most senior member of staff on site in the headteachers absence and their wishes respected in communicating with others.
 Factual information is essential to avoid rumour and confusion, whilst being sensitive to cultural and religious considerations.